 It is an easy matter to gather twigs or branches from cultivated plants at pruning time.
 Apple, plum, pear, cherry, apricot, and elderberry barks all give beautiful colors.
 If you have orchard trees or a friendly local orchard owner, remember to save the prunings for up to year.

 Another method of collection is to simply wait for a windfall and gather fresh fallen branches after a storm has passed.
-Some diseased trees such as elms suffering from Dutch elm disease will drop whole branches, even without the help of a gale.

 Another benefit of the woodstove is a place to keep the dye pot simmering for hours during the cold months without using the energy of the kitchen stove.
 It is also useful for making wood ash lye, a pH control and modifier.
 Rather than purchase soda ash or ammonia, you can fill a plastic bucket 1/3 with cold wood ashes and top with cold water.
 Leave it for about a week until the ashes settle out and the liquid feels slimy.
 Decant the wood ash lye into a glass jar without disturbing the sediment, and it can be kept indefinitely.
 A 1705 dyer's treatise on right proper lye making and the merits of various ashes can be found here.